smrealms/wiki-data/game-guide/combat.md

 **Armor/Shields**: Ports have an equal number of armor and shields, and this number increases with the amount of profit a port has.
 **Combat Drones**: The number of combat drones increases with the port's profit.
-**Turrets**: Ports have 6 turrets.
+**Turrets**: Ports have 6 turrets at all levels.
 Their accuracy increases with the level of the port.